 A deliciously perfect cross between a homestyle biscuit and a yeast roll, angel biscuits are tall, buttery biscuits that are made using active dry yeast.
 Most homemade biscuits use only baking soda and baking powder to provide the height and rise the dough gets, but this recipe also uses yeast, a fail-safe option that gets results every time.

-These Southern biscuits come from an old, traditional recipe that’s worth keeping in your recipe tin.
+These Southern biscuits come from an old, traditional recipe that’s worth keeping in your recipe box.
 In the past, they were called “Bride’s Biscuits”,because even a brand-new bride (or groom) could master the recipe!
 So certainly, you can too.

-What are Angel Biscuits?
-How are they different from other biscuits?
+How are they different

 But angel biscuits have an extra step and a few extra ingredients.
 First, angel biscuits use the same ingredients, but incorporate active dry yeast, as well.
 Because of this, the recipe requires some sugar to help activate the yeast.
 They also use buttermilk and butter for extra tang and fluffiness.

-Why you’ll love this recipe for Angel Biscuits
+Why everyone loves this Angel Biscuits Recipe

 - It’s a fail-safe recipe that works every time.